Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 * 'The EDNS(0) Padding Option' [@!RFC7830] and 'Padding Policy for EDNS(0)'
   [@!RFC8467].

-These documents apply to recursive to authoritative DNS but are relevant when considering the operation of a recursive server:
+These documents apply to recursive and authoritative DNS but are relevant when considering the operation of a recursive server:

 * 'DNS Query Name minimization to Improve Privacy' [@!RFC7816] referred to here